skiadas/DataWranglingCourse/notes/json_python.md

 results['statuses'][0]['full_text']
 ```

-Or we can see if someone has retweeted or favorited it:
+Or we can see if the currently authorized user has retweeted or favorited it:
 ```python
 results['statuses'][0]['retweeted']
 results['statuses'][0]['favorited']